k8gb-io/k8gb/docs/splitbrain.md

 ### 5. Test split-brain scenarios

-See [GitHub Issue #175](https://github.com/k8gb-io/k8gb/issues/175) for ongoing work on deterministic split-brain testing.
+See [GitHub Issue #175](https://github.com/k8gb-io/k8gb/issues/175) for the work on deterministic split-brain testing.
 Operators are encouraged to simulate network partitions in staging environments using tools like:

 - **iptables rules** to block DNS traffic between clusters
 - **Chaos Mesh** or **Pumba** for Kubernetes-native network fault injection